ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Expanded the webside guid for easier understanding and linked to cmake.org. _(Philipp Nirnberger @nirnberger)_
 - Expanded the webside guide for easier understanding and linked to cmake.org. _(Philipp Nirnberger @nirnberger)_
 - <<TODO>>
+- Fix small error in CLion tutorial: CMake options would create a directory named `~` in home directory

 ## Tests